Jack Deveraux: 1989-1991

-While Jack was in Salem, Lawrence took Jennifer to his home country of Alamania.
-There she discovered, to her horror, that Lawrence was holding her childhood sweetheart and the Brady's adoptive son Frankie Brady prisoner.
-He revealed to her that his true identity was François von Leuschner, and he was Katerina's brother.
-By threatening to hurt Frankie, Lawrence forced Jennifer to agree to marry him in the guise of Katerina; through marriage, he'd be able to take control of the von Leuschner fortune.

-As soon as Steve's funeral ended, Jack rushed to get back to Jennifer.
-He followed her to Alamania and was shocked to find her adamantly set on marrying Lawrence.
-While he had no idea she was protecting Frankie, he knew something was very wrong.
-It all clicked into place for Jack; the man who had been so reluctant to express his feelings was now relentlessly determined to get Jennifer to confess her feelings for him.
-When he attempted to physically interrupt her wedding to Lawrence, Lawrence's goons knocked him out and put him put in a cell next to Frankie.
+While Jack was in Salem, Jennifer was taken to Alamania and discovered, to her horror, that Lawrence was holding her childhood sweetheart and the Brady's adoptive son Frankie Brady prisoner.
+It seems he was actually Katerina's brother, François.
+Lawrence threatened Frankie to force Jennifer to marry him.
+After Steve's death, Jack finally had clarity about what he needed.
+He was relentless in his pursuit of Jennifer, following her to Alamania and then confronting her about her feelings.
+However, he found her adamantly set on marrying Lawrence.
+While he had no idea she was protecting Frankie, he knew something was very wrong and that she didn't really want to marry Lawrence.
+When he attempted to physically interrupt her wedding to Lawrence, Lawrence's goons knocked him out and put him in a cell next to Frankie.
 Sadly, while Jack was trapped in a cell and unable to help, Lawrence raped Jennifer on their wedding night.
 Jack eventually escaped and convinced Jennifer to repudiate Lawrence with the help of several other Salemites who had come to rescue them.
 Furious, Lawrence blew up his villa with them inside.
-They were able to escape with the help of Lawrence's father Leopold, who died saving them.
+They were only able to escape with the help of Lawrence's father Leopold, who lost his own life in the process.

-Once back in Salem, Jack hoped for a bright future ahead now that he had sorted out his feelings for Jennifer.
-He proposed to Jennifer, and she accepted.
+Once back in Salem, Jack proposed to Jennifer, and she accepted.
 However, she was pulling away from him.
-She was uncomfortable with physical affection from him.
-She told him she was just under a lot of stress.
-He decided to take her for a romantic getaway weekend to help her unwind.
-When he surprised her with an aggressive kiss, she had a flashback to Lawrence.
-"Don't touch me, you rapist!"
-She cried, slapping him.
-Appalled and convinced that Jennifer had never really believed in her heart all the pretty things she'd been saying to him for so long, he immediately broke up with her.
+She was uncomfortable with physical affection because of her trauma from the rape, but she pretended nothing was wrong.
+When Jack surprised her with an aggressive kiss, she had a flashback to Lawrence, slapped Jack, and called him a rapist.
+Appalled and convinced Jennifer could never truly love him, he immediately ended their engagement and said they were over for good.